PyO3/pyo3/guide/src/conversions.md

 The `FromPyObject` derivation for enums generates code that tries to extract the variants in the order of the fields.
 As soon as a variant can be extracted succesfully, that variant is returned.
+This makes it possible to extract Python types like `Union[str, int]`.

 The same customizations and restrictions described for struct derivations apply to enum variants, i.e. a tuple variant assumes that the input is a Python tuple, and a struct variant defaults to